John Kessler (naval historian): Privateer seaman on the brig Delaware

 When the Delaware returned to Philadelphia, Barry returned to service in the Continental Navy, while Kessler remained with the privateer, whose command was transferred to Lieutenant James Collins.
 A subsequent voyage to St. Eustatia and Port au Prince returned to Philadelphia without incident.

-On their next voyage to Port au Prince, the Delaware and her crew were captured by three British frigates, HMS Phoenix, Pomona, and Lowstoff.
-Lieutenant Collins, Kessler, and their fellow sailors were greeted by their captor, Sir Hyde Parker, with: ”My Lads, you will now consider yourselves as belonging to his Britannic Majesty’s Ship Phoenix, and if you behave yourselves well you will be treated the same as the rest of the crew.
+On their next voyage to Port au Prince, the Delaware and her crew were captured by three British warships, HMS Phoenix, HMS Pomona and HMS Lowestoffe.
+Collins, Kessler, and their fellow sailors were greeted by their captor, Sir Hyde Parker, with: ”My Lads, you will now consider yourselves as belonging to his Britannic Majesty’s Ship Phoenix, and if you behave yourselves well you will be treated the same as the rest of the crew.
 But had I my will, I would hang every one of you for fighting against your King and Country.”
-John Kessler was assigned to the Pomona.
-He was treated well, but was soon incarcerated by the British in Kingston, Jamaica on July 15, 1780.
-Sir Hyde Parker's flagship, Phoenix, encountered very harsh weather, and soon ran aground, damaged beyond repair.
+Kessler was assigned to Pomona.
+He was treated well, but was soon imprisoned by the British in Kingston, Jamaica on July 15, 1780.

 Collins, Kessler, and about 15 crewmembers were assisted by Lieutenant Collins’ brother, who worked in Jamaica and helped them escape their Kingston captors in a small vessel.
 They sailed to Port au Prince, and arrived there on September 27, 1780.
 Once ashore, they decided to seek passage to America separately.
 Kessler took passage on a 20 gun ship whose destination was Salem, Massachusetts.

-Midshipman and master mate on the Frigate Alliance
+Midshipman and master mate on Alliance

 A penniless, raggedly-clothed John Kessler arrived in Salem, Massachusetts on November 11, 1780.
-Having had no friend or contact in Salem, he learned that Captain Barry was captain of the 36 gun frigate Alliance docked in Boston.
+Having had no friend or contact in Salem, he learned that Captain Barry was captain of the 36-gun privateer Alliance docked in Boston.
 In spite of Kessler's shabby appearance, Barry recognized him immediately and gave him a hearty welcome.
 Desperately short of hands, Barry was as glad to see Kessler as he was glad to see Barry.
-Kessler accepted the position of acting midshipman aboard the Alliance.
-Thus began his service in the Continental Navy.
+Kessler accepted the position of acting midshipman aboard Alliance, thus beginning his service in the Continental Navy.

-For the next two years, their service together on the Alliance included engaging and capturing enemy ships of war on the high seas; safely transporting war leaders such as Marquis de Lafayette, Thomas Paine, and Colonel Laurens from America to France; overpowering a mutiny; and transporting desperately needed currency to America.
+For the next two years, their service together on Alliance included engaging and capturing enemy ships of war on the high seas; safely transporting war leaders such as Marquis de Lafayette, Thomas Paine, and Colonel Laurens from America to France; overpowering a mutiny; and transporting desperately needed currency to America.
 Barry's courage, integrity, leadership, and sailing knowledge insured his, Midshipman Kessler's, and the Alliance’s survival under combat and severe weather.
 Kessler's duties expanded to ship's log keeper, allowing him to enter accounts of major naval combat activities.